icon-project/documentation/node/p-rep/p-rep-installation-and-configuration.md

 ## P-Rep Installation using Docker

 Please read the SW requirements above.
-In this chapter, we start by going through the docker installation.
+In this chapter, we will walk you through the docker installation.

 If you already have installed docker and docker compose, you can skip the part below, and directly go to the [Running P-Rep Node on Docker Container](#running-p-rep-node-on-docker-container)